kitab-project-org/diffViewer/README.md

 output to deal with this issue (in the example above, only *wa-* and *fa-* would be marked).

-## Usage
+## App Usage

 There are two basic ways to use the diff viewer:

   * You can paste two texts to compare into the two text fields, and click the "Display diff" button
     (if you don't have two texts ready, you can also load an example by clicking the "example" link in the header);

   * Alternatively, you can click the "Upload from file" button to upload a passim output tsv file.
     - This will open a popup with a button that allows you to select a tsv file from your own computer.
     - Once loaded (this may take a while for large files), you can select the rows you want to display.
     - You can use a search filter to select rows: e.g., writing "كتاب" in the filter field and hitting the Enter key will filter out only rows in which at least one of the texts contain the word "kitāb".
 The filter accepts regular
       expressions: typing كتا?ب will select rows that contain either *kitāb* or *kutub/kataba/...* .
 You can also filter on milestone ids (e.g., "ms1\d\d" will select only milestones between 100 and 199).
     - Once you have selected the rows you are interested in, click the "Load selected rows" button to display the diff for each row.

 ## Color scheme